python/cpython/Doc/library/dis.rst

    For a module, it disassembles all functions.
 For a class, it disassembles all methods (including class and static methods).
 For a code object or sequence of raw bytecode, it prints one line per bytecode instruction.
-   It also recursively disassembles nested code objects (the code of generator expressions and nested functions, and the code used for building nested classes and :ref:`annotation scopes <annotation-scopes>`).
+   It also recursively disassembles nested code objects.
+These can include generator expressions, nested functions, the bodies of nested classes, and the code objects used for :ref:`annotation scopes <annotation-scopes>`.
    Strings are first compiled to code objects with the :func:`compile` built-in function before being disassembled.
 If no object is provided, this function disassembles the last traceback.